krahets/hello-algo/en/docs/chapter_graph/graph.md

 ### 2. &nbsp; Adjacency list

-The "adjacency list" uses $n$ linked lists to represent the graph, with each linked list node representing a vertex.
+The <u>adjacency list</u> uses $n$ linked lists to represent the graph, with each linked list node representing a vertex.
 The $i$-th linked list corresponds to vertex $i$ and contains all adjacent vertices (vertices connected to that vertex).
 Figure 9-6 shows an example of a graph stored using an adjacency list.

 ![Representation of a graph with an adjacency list](graph.assets/adjacency_list.png){ class="animation-figure" }